noteed/loading/README.md

 - The rendering is done with a low resolution, similar to old games.
 - Some basic shapes (point, line, triangle) are rendered.
+- Some commands can be done with a gamepad.
 - Left mouse button clicks add points.
 - Pressing `q` quits the application.
+- Pressing `e` enables/disables logging polled events.
-- Pressing `m` shows/hides a magnified zone of the screen.
+- Pressing `m` or right shoulder button show/hide a magnified zone of the screen.
-- Pressing the arrow keys moves the magnified zone selection.
+- Pressing the arrow keys or the d-pad move the magnified zone selection.

 ## Notes